oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_rules.rst

 On the checkout, when a customer user provides the shipping address, the OroCommerce evaluates shipping rules one by one following the Shipping Rules Sort Order.
 The matching shipping rule may enable one or more shipping method(s) in the shipping options on the checkout and set the shipping service fee components that are used in shipping cost calculation.

 To decide whether the shipping rule fits the order or not, OroCommerce uses the shipping destination and the shipping rule condition defined with the :ref:`expression <payment-shipping-expression-lang>`.
 The condition may rely on the customer order context.
-When a shipping rule destination and condition matches the order details (e.g. customer, ordered products and the environment), the shipping rule enables it's shipping options and shipping fee components.
+When a shipping rule destination and condition matches the order details (e.g. customer, ordered products and the environment), the shipping rule enables its shipping options and shipping fee components.

 .. _doc--shipping-rules--overview--stop-further-processing: